infinum/android-handbook/Project architecture.md

 At this point the idea of MVVM and how to implement it should be much more clearer and easier to understand.
 Take into account that the code you saw was very simplified to only show the conceptual idea of MVVM in Android.
 This is just one way to implement it, there are many more different kinds of implementation that also include [DataBinding](https://developer.android.com/topic/libraries/data-binding/) or are very [Rx](http://reactivex.io/) heavy.

 A school example of our proposal of MVVM architecture can be found on this [github repo](https://github.com/infinum/Android-MvvM-Example).
-In the Readme you will find all the details for base setup and starting to use Android archutecture componets.
+In the Readme you will find all the details for base setup and starting to use Android architecture componets.

 // TODO other project repos using MVVM